Esper89/Subnautica-TerrainPatcher/README.md

 Terrain Patcher is a Subnautica and Below Zero library mod that allows anyone to modify the game's terrain.

-Terrain Patcher loads terrain patches containing terrain to replace (stored as `.optoctreepatch` files) and makes the game load that terrain instead of its vanilla terrain.
+Terrain Patcher loads terrain patches (stored as `.optoctreepatch` files) and replaces parts of the game's terrain with the terrain in those patches.

 ## Installation